-Talking to teens in the digital age
+Talking to kids in the digital age

 As a parent or staff working with young people it can be difficult to know what to do and where to begin when it comes to protecting young people from the potential dangers of the internet and broaching the subject of pornography and its harmful effects.
-This talk aims to provide information, tools and advice of how to tackle this extremely topic with young people.
+This talk aims to provide information, tools and advice of how to tackle this tricky topic with young people.

 In this talk, Isla will cover information about the harmful effects of pornography as well as practical tools for smart phone and internet safety for young people, including advice about apps and social media.
 The talk will also suggest ways to tackle the topic with young people in conversation as well as highlight resources parents and staffs can use and can point young people towards.
 Isla will cover ways to have the conversation before your child is exposed to pornography as well as how to talk about it once you think your child has been exposed to it.
 There will also be space for questions and open discussion on the topic.

 This talk is suitable for parents or staff in charge of children of all ages.